Flammulina filiformis: Post-harvest handling

 F. filiformis have thin, delicate stems that need to be handled with care to prevent damage.
 The following steps are for reference.
 First, gently brush off any dirt or substrate with a soft brush or a damp cloth.
 After cleaning, separate the mushroom clusters into individual stems for easier cooking and presentation.

 Storage

 F. filiformis should be kept at temperatures between 7-10 °C (44.6-50 °F) for optimal freshness.
-For brief storage (fewer than 7 days), a temperature interval of 1-2 °C (34-36 °F) with 90-98% relative humidity is advised.
+For brief storage (fewer than 7 days), a temperature interval of 1–2 °C (34-36 °F) with 90–98% relative humidity is advised.

 Proneness to Listeria

-F. filiformis have the potential to be contaminated with Listeria monocytogenes, which is why disease control centers recommend cooking the mushroom upon consumption.
+F. filiformis have the potential to be contaminated with Listeria monocytogenes, which is why disease control centers recommend cooking the mushroom prior to consumption.

 The Singapore Food Agency advise people to do the following to ensure food security when consuming F. filiformis: